siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 This is the nonstandard step tested here: the isolated bright-core branch is treated as the transported branch, with the complementary channel locally unavailable.
 Appendix A states that channel-unavailability argument explicitly.

 The pointwise center statement is the $\delta \to 0$ strip limit, or equivalently the $\rho \to 0$ disk limit, of the same comparison.
-In the plane-wave specialization $u_b=2u$, the generic bright-center relations reduce to
+In the plane-wave notation used here, the bright-center relations reduce to

 $$
 u_{\mathrm{raw,peak}} = 4u,\qquad